 No it's not just a marketing ploy!
 National Doughnut Day was first launched as a fundraiser by the Salvation Army in 1938 in honor of the female volunteers of World War I, who served doughnuts to soldiers behind the front lines.
-Now Dunkin' Donuts and Krispy Kreme carry on the tradition by handing out FREE doughnuts on the first Friday in June.
-Here's the fine print: Dunkin' Donuts customers get a free doughnut with the purchase of any beverage, while Krispy Kreme will be giving away one free doughnut per person, no purchase necessary.
-As far as we know, these chains are the only doughnut shops participating in National Doughnut Day.
+Now doughnut shops carry on the tradition by handing out FREE doughnuts on the first Friday in June.
+Here's where you can snag your FREE treat, along with the fine print.

 Our Favorite NYC Doughnut Shops

 Opened in 1976, this shop continues to draw crowds for its wide selection of doughnuts like Boston creme, apple and cherry, jelly pom-pom, sugar twist and chocolate French cruller.
 Not only are these treats made the old-fashioned way—fried in oil and served fresh— the prices are retro, too.
 Be sure to arrive early: Popular flavors sell out long before the end of the school day.